ashrobbins/Player-Stats-Card/README.md

 ## Setup

-Clone the repo then run `npm install`.
+Clone the repo then `cd` into `Player-stats-Card` and run `npm install`.

+Run `npm install babel-preset-env --save-dev` to install Babel.

 Run `gulp` to trigger the default task.
-This will kick off a watcher task looking for changes in any `.scss` or `.js` file.
+This will kick off an initial build and start watcher tasks looking for changes in any `.scss` or `.js` file.

 ## Prerequisites
 * NodeJS